What is Iyengar Yoga

 - Those who are patients, or are debilitated, can be initiated.
 It takes away fear and builds confidence.

-- Those who have some proficiency can use props for deeper exploration.
+- Those who have some proficiency can use props to go on a different plane.

 Prānāyāma in Iyengar Yoga

 “There is a difference between involuntary breathing which is zigzag; deep breathing which is a rough, forceful physiological movement; and prānayāmic breathing in which the energy seeps and touches from the core of the being to the periphery, and from the periphery to the core.”

 “Breath is a form of nourishment.
 Forcing breath is a form of greed.”

 Yoga Sutra of Patañjali unequivocally states that the practice of āsana is very important to derive benefits of prānayāma.
 Only once the body is under control, the spine firm, and nerves calm, can one start prānayāma.
 In prānayāma practices, the nostrils, nasal passages and membranes, the windpipe, the lungs and the diaphragm are the only parts of the body which feel the full impact of prāna, the breath of life.
 Improper practice of prānayāma lead to respiratory diseases and the nervous system is shattered.
 Therefore, while the conditioning and culturing of breath starts as soon as the āsana practice begins, prānayāma is introduced to students only after they have developed some proficiency in their āsana practice.